atomone-hub/atomone-docs/docs/modules/bank/index.md

 require.

-Best practices dictate careful review of `bank` module code to ensure that permissions are limited in the way that you expected.
+Best practices dictate careful review of `bank` module code to ensure that permissions are limited in the way that you expect.

 ### Denied Addresses

-The `x/bank` module accepts a map of addresses (`blockedAddrs`) that are considered blocklisted from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` and direct API calls like `SendCoinsFromModuleToAccount`.
+The `x/bank` module accepts a map of addresses that are considered blocklisted from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` and direct API calls like `SendCoinsFromModuleToAccount`.